Yasmani Grandal Player Props: White Sox vs. Astros

 - Grandal hit .202 with seven doubles, five home runs and 46 walks.

-- In 18.2% of his games a season ago (18 of 99), Grandal drove in a run.
-In eight of those games (8.1%) he recorded two or more RBIs, and he had three or more in one contest.
+- Grandal picked up an RBI in 18.2% of his games last season (18 of 99), with more than one RBI in eight of those contests (8.1%).
+He had three or more RBIs in one game.

-- In 14 of 99 games last year he crossed the plate, including multiple runs once.
+- In 14 of 99 games last season he scored a run, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.